 The global and independent platform for the SAP community.

-The broad - unfortunately often poorly orchestrated - SAP offering is surprising.
-There are real software gems, but little communication.
-Or can SAP itself no longer see the wood for the trees?
+The broad—and unfortunately often poorly orchestrated—SAP offering is surprising.
+There are real software gems, but there is little to no communication.
+Can SAP itself no longer see the forest for the trees?

 Peter M. Färbinger, E3 Magazine